Masoud9-9-9/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 The director of marketing and your manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.

 ### ● Cyclistic marketing analytics team:
 A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals — as well as how you, as a junior data analyst, can help Cyclistic achieve them.

 ### ● Cyclistic executive team:
 The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.